 A property must have been the deceased’s private residence at some point during their ownership to qualify for the additional nil rate band.

-Certain transfer of value are completely exempt from Inheritance tax as detailed below:
+Certain transfer of value is completely exempt from Inheritance tax as detailed below:

 All gifts by donor to any individuals are potentially exempt transfers.
 This means any gifts to trusts (except bare trusts & disabled trusts) are not potentially exempt.